thephpleague/commonmark/docs/1.0/customization/document-processing.md

 ---
 layout: default
 title: Document Processing
+redirect_from: /0.20/customization/document-processing/
 ---

 Document Processing
 ===================

-The best way to manipulate the [Abstract Syntax Tree](/0.20/customization/abstract-syntax-tree/) is by implementing a custom Document Processor.
+The best way to manipulate the [Abstract Syntax Tree](/1.0/customization/abstract-syntax-tree/) is by implementing a custom Document Processor.
 These are executed once all other processing is done and the document is ready to be rendered.
 Simply create a class which implements the `DocumentProcessorInterface` which contains a single method:

 ~~~php
 <?php